mssola/jo.mssola.com/README.md

 # jo

 Files for my personal website.
-In order to get started, you need to install [yarn](https://yarnpkg.com/) and you need a proper ruby development environment (with bundler already installed).
-Then, you can simply fetch dependencies like
+In order to get started, you need to install [yarn](https://yarnpkg.com/), [git](https://git-scm.com/) (yeah, it's actually a dependency) and you need a proper ruby development environment (with bundler already installed).
+Then, you can simply fetch dependencies like so:
-so:

 ```
 $ yarn